bsayli/codegen-blueprint/docs/architecture/project-scope.md

-## Project Scope — Generated Output for 1.0.0 (Target)
+# Project Scope — Generated Output for 1.0.0 GA

-🔹 This document defines what a generated project **must include** for the 1.0.0 GA release.
+> This document defines what a generated project **must include** for the 1.0.0 GA release — a checklist for architectural consistency.
-🔹 It is used to validate the output of Codegen Blueprint for architectural consistency.

 ---

-### 🎯 Goal
+## 🎯 Goal

 Ensure every new generated Spring Boot service starts **clean**, **testable**, and **architecture-aligned** — not just a folder dump.